 How do I know I’m eligible for federal financial aid?

-The easiest way to determine that is by completing a 2019-2020 or 2020-2021 FAFSA.
+The easiest way to determine that is by completing a 2020-2021 FAFSA.
 Section 484 of the Higher Education Act determines eligibility for federal financial aid.
 Among other criteria, it includes:

 - Students must be U.S. citizens or eligible noncitizens.
 Unfortunately, CCV’s undocumented students and international students are not eligible.